 Immigrant Patriot

-Like so many of our first patriots, Lydia Barrington was born in Ireland, specifically Dublin, in 1729.
-At the age of 24, she met and married William Darragh, the tutor son of a clergyman.
-Not long after the couple emigrated and landed in Philadelphia where they became respected members of the local Quaker community.
-Although somewhat petite and frail, Lydia took up the trade of mid-wife and, as was common with many women of the time, did sewing on the side.
-Lydia and her husband led a prosperous and comfortable life in Philadelphia, and their large family five of nine children surviving childbirth) attests to it.
-The steady Quaker, Darragh became alarmed when one of her sons turned from the Friends to join the Continental Army with a commission as a lieutenant in the Second Pennsylvania Line.
-The Society eschewed any member who took an active role on either side, especially a military role.
+Like many of our early patriots, Lydia Barrington was born in Ireland, Ireland, in 1729.
+At age 24, she met and married William Darragh, the tutor son of a clergyman.
+Soon after, the couple emigrated and settled in Philadelphia, where they became respected members of the local Quaker community.
+Although she was somewhat petite and frail, Lydia became a midwife, and like many women of her time, she did sewing on the side.
+Lydia and her husband enjoyed a prosperous and comfortable life in Philadelphia, as reflected in their large family of nine children (five of whom survived childbirth).
+The reliable Quaker, Darragh, grew alarmed when one of his sons decided to leave the Friends and join the Continental Army, holding a commission as a lieutenant in the Second Pennsylvania Line.
+The Society shunned any member who took an active role on either side, especially a military one.

 Philadelphia in the 1700s |